ufosc/getting-started/introduction.md

 1. **Casual Coding Sessions** are laid back meetings.
 You can work on projects, homework, or just hang out!
 They happen twice weekly.
 It's a great time to find people with similar interest and create something cool.
 2. **General Body Meetings** (GBMs) open up with a brief round of project updates.
 Following that, there is a tech talk on an open source technology.
 This is great for anyone to come in and learn.
 They happen every other week.
+3. **Code Jams** are a once a month workshop and hack sessions.
+Spend the morning of Saturday learning about an open source technology then in the afternoon work on existing open source projects or start you own!

 ### Organization